xi/muu/README.md

     bower install xi/muu

-It can be used either a AMD module or global variable.
+It can be used either as AMD module or global variable.

 See [this
 tutorial](https://github.com/xi/muu/blob/master/.doc/tutorials/phonecat.md) for